 First, determine the length of tape needed by measuring from the end of your needle-stitch plate to the end of your slide-on sewing tray.
 The tape width will be ½".

-I have a slide-on tray that has measurement guides.
-However, there is a window that allows for bobbin visibility that puts a 2½" gap between my guides.
-So, I had to make a piece of diagonal tape that measures ½" x 2½".
+I have a slide-on tray with measurement guides.
+However, a window that allows for bobbin visibility puts a 2½" gap between my guides.
+So I had to make a piece of diagonal tape that measures ½" x 2½".

 Third, align the ruler edge down the tape edge at the ¼" mark and draw a line down the middle of your tape.

-Finally, tape, either your made diagonal or purchased tape, to your machine, starting at the end of your needle plate and running down to the end of your sewing tray.
+Finally, attach your made diagonal or purchased tape to your machine, starting at your needle plate and running down to the end of your sewing tray.

 Time To Sew

-Once you have completed the stitching, rotate your block clockwise by bringing the bottom diagonal point to the top and the top oblique point to the bottom, and repeat the same process.
+Once you have completed the stitching, rotate your block clockwise by bringing the bottom diagonal point to the top and the top diagonal point to the bottom, and repeat the same process.

-Check your work and make sure that your 2 HST can be cut down to the correct size by measuring the distance between your stitch lines.
-If that measurement is ½", chain piece the batch before rotating the chain piece again.
+Check your work and ensure that your 2 HST can be cut down to the correct size by measuring the distance between your stitch lines.
+If that measurement is ½ ", chain piece the batch before rotating the chain piece again.

 Cutting Apart Your Chain Pieces